friendsofswancreek/WADE/README.md

 # WADE

-Welcome to the Water Advocacy Data Exchange (WADE).
+Welcome to the WAter Data Exchange (WADE).
 This Data Exchange relies upon the connections between groups' repositories, so in order to participate, you need to fork this repository.

 ## Participating